regiellis/ComfyUI-EasyColorCorrector/README.md

 **Q: Why is it called "Easy" when it's so advanced?**
 A: Because the AI makes professional color grading *easy*.
 The complexity is hidden behind intelligent automation.

+**Q: What's the difference between the main node and VAE Color Corrector?**
+A: The main node is for general color correction and enhancement.
+VAE Color Corrector specifically fixes color shifts that occur when images go through VAE encoding/decoding in ComfyUI workflows.

+**Q: When should I use the VAE Color Corrector?**
+A: Use it when you notice color shifts after inpainting, img2img, or any workflow where images pass through a VAE.
+Connect the original (pre-VAE) and processed (post-VAE) images.

+**Q: Why am I getting black squares in my images?**
+A: This was a quantization artifact issue that's now fixed with safe color clamping.
+Update to the latest version for the fix.

 ---